Student Employment Programs

 It is run by the Natural Sciences and Engineering Research Council of Canada.
 The value of the award is $4,500 (from NSERC) plus a university contribution equal to at least 25% of the NSERC grant.
 The duration of the award is typically 16 weeks.
 The USRA competition normally starts around the end of November, with a deadline of mid-January.
 Students interested in applying for a USRA should look for a potential supervisor and complete an application form.
 For more information, including application forms, please visit the NSERC USRA website.

 The Department of Mathematics and Statistics tries to relieve the financial pressures on its students in a number of ways.
 Every semester we employ many of our majors as markers, exam invigilators, and assistants in our first-year help centre.
-Students seeking this sort of employment must submit an application (obtainable from the General Office, HH-3003) no later than the second day of classes in a given semester.
+Students seeking this sort of employment must submit an application no later than the second day of classes in a given semester.
+The application is available Student Assistant Application Form or from the General Office, HH-3003.
 Marking assignments are finalized during the first week of term.

 Other Employment Opportunities